-The CGNC Committee, with assistance from the CEO in the case of other Executives, is mandated to make recommendations to the Board with respect to succession planning including (i) policies and principles for the selection and performance review of the executive officers, and potential successors to the executive officers; and (ii) policies and plans regarding succession in the event of an abrupt departure or retirement of an executive officer.
+The CGNC Committee, with assistance from the CEO in the case of the CFO, is mandated to make recommendations to the Board with respect to succession planning including (i) policies and principles for the selection and performance review of the executive officers, and potential successors to the executive officers; and (ii) policies and plans regarding succession in the event of an abrupt departure or retirement of an executive officer.

-The CGNC Committee requires that the CEO review the performance of his executive team members on an annual basis, at minimum.
+The CGNC Committee requires that the CEO review the performance of the CFO on an annual basis, at minimum.